Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Conclusion

-Secondary is commonly one of the first liquidity paths founders consider, largely because it’s the easiest to explain and execute.
+Traditional secondary is usually the first liquidity lever founders pull because it is easy to explain: sell shares, receive cash, move on.
 But once founders look more closely and account for discounts, taxes, approvals, and time, they realize there might be better alternatives out there worth considering.

 For instance, equity-backed loans prioritize speed and familiarity but introduce leverage and downside risk.
 On the other hand, tax-optimized forward structures reduce tax friction and concentration risk but require founders to engage with legal complexity.
-Exchange funds are another option that allows founders to access cash without selling equity outright while also reducing risk, fees, and taxes.
+Exchange funds can offer founders a way to access liquidity while retaining equity exposure and changing concentration, transaction-cost, and tax-timing characteristics.
 But exchange funds are usually only available to later-stage companies with valuations of $100M or more.

 If you do nothing, you choose the most straightforward path, but exposure remains unchanged, while company-led tender offers provide coordination at the cost of individual control.

 The right choice depends on what the founder is optimizing for at the moment.
-What matters most is understanding the full cost of each option before defaulting to the one that feels easiest.
-Liquidity decisions tend to be made under pressure, but the best outcomes usually come from slowing down long enough to evaluate the real tradeoffs involved.
+What matters most is underwriting the full economic cost of each structure — after tax, after dilution, after risk transfer — before defaulting to the one that feels operationally easiest.